zenml-io/zenbytes/README.md

 ## :teacher: Syllabus

-The series is organized in four chapters with several lessons each.
+The series is structured into four chapters with several lessons each.
 Click on any of the links below to open the respective lesson directly in Colab.

 | :dango: 1.
 ML Pipelines        | :recycle: 2.
 Training / Serving   | :file_folder: 3.
 Data Management  | :rocket: 4.
 Advanced Deployment |
 |------------------------|-------------------------|---------------------|------------------------|